University of South Alaama (biology and math)

 My first love was biology.
 It was when I discovered the applications of statistics and math in real world biological situations, particularly medical statistics that I fell in love with my specialty, biometry.

 I want to help you love to learn and to realize your true potential in conquering problems that may seem insurmountable by breaking them down into easy steps.
 This is a concept that extends beyond and into real life.
 My philosophy is if a problem is too hard it's probably because it hasn't been well formulated so lets break it down to its simplest elements and tackle these one step at a time.
 I have taught undergraduate and graduate statistics and math for over 25 years.
 I am now retired and love teaching so I'd like to help students who struggle with math and math concepts.
 I make math and statistics easy!
-I try to
+I try to translate these subjects, which I consider a "language" into plain English.
+I also like to relate seemingly abstract

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.